 Natural England awards the "Heritage Coast" designation to stretches of beautiful, undeveloped coastline, which are managed to conserve their natural beauty and, where appropriate, to improve accessibility for visitors.

 The East Riding has two stretches of Heritage Coast:

-Flamborough Head is the most northerly outcrop of chalk in Europe, famous for its sheer cliffs, beautiful views and scenic village, while in summer the nearby Bempton Cliffs are home to over 200,000 sea birds.
+- Flamborough Headland is the most northerly outcrop of chalk in Europe, famous for its sheer cliffs, beautiful views and scenic village.
+In the summer months, nearby Bempton Cliffs are home to over 200,000 seabirds.
 Flamborough has been internationally recognised as a Special Area of Conservation (SAC) and Special Protection Area (SPA).
 These designations combine to create a European Marine Site (EMS) which protects the internationally-important breeding seabird colony and habitats.

 - Spurn Point stretches southwards for approximately three and a half miles into the mouth of the Humber Estuary, with sandy beaches and the North Sea on its eastern side, and areas of saltmarsh and extensive mudflats which attract thousands of migratory birds on its western side.
 Spurn has been nationally recognised as an SPA, a Site of Special Scientific Interest (SSSI), and a National Nature Reserve (NNR).